 The new cartridge is conventional enough, the case being slightly shorter and fatter than the .223.
 The bullet weighs 53 grains, is fully jacketed and boat-tailed, and has a muzzle velocity of 900 meters per second (2950 ft/sec).
 This is rather low for this class of weapon but appears to be adequate for combat purposes.

 Internally, the bullet is remarkable for having a vacant space in the nose; the major part of the core is mild steel, with a short lead section at the front.
-This combination appears to facilitate expansion, bent noses, and tumbling on impact, so as to deliver a severe wound.
+This combination appears to facilitate expansion, bent noses, and tumbling on impact to deliver a severe wound.
 It is also somewhat complicated to mass-produce with any accuracy.

 The rifling twist is very steep – one turn in 26 calibers – and the rifling is beveled on its leading-edge so as not to incise the bullet jacket during its travel up the bore.
-Tracer and armor-piercing bullets have also been reported, though there is no information available on the penetration ability of the armor-piercing type.
+Tracer and armor-piercing bullets have also been reported, though there is no information available on the armor-piercing type’s penetration ability.

 Variants

-Two types of rifle have been seen; the standard AK-74 has a wooden butt, while the AK-74S has a folding steel butt and appears to be issued to paratroopers and special forces only.
-The AK-74 replaced the AK-47 in Soviet service and was adopted by other members of the former Warsaw Pact.
+Two types of rifles have been seen; the standard AK-74 has a wooden butt, while the AK-74S has a folding steel butt and appears to be issued to paratroopers and special forces only.
+The AK-74 replaced the AK-47 in Soviet service and was adopted by other Warsaw Pact members.

 Technical specifications: AK-74